danog/MadelineProtoDocs/old_docs/API_docs_v40/methods/channels.getGroupsForDiscussion.md

-Get all groups that can be used as [discussion groups](https://telegram.org/blog/privacy-discussions-web-bots)
+Get all groups that can be used as [discussion groups](https://core.telegram.org/api/discussion).

+Returned [legacy group chats](https://core.telegram.org/api/channel) must be first upgraded to [supergroups](https://core.telegram.org/api/channel) before they can be set as a discussion group.
+To set a returned supergroup as a discussion group, access to its old messages must be enabled using [channels.togglePreHistoryHidden](../methods/channels.togglePreHistoryHidden.md), first.